 Helping Better Understand Voter Preferences

 National ranked choice voting survey of the GOP presidential candidates: In January, FairVote partnered with the College of William and Mary to conduct a national YouGov poll of the views of 1,000 Republicans and independents about the nation, the Republican presidential field and electoral reform.
-See our comprehensive report and an interactive presentation of the ranked choice results.
+See our comprehensive report of the ranked choice results.
 More than nine in ten of those polled ranked all 11 candidates in the race, underscoring voter readiness to indicate support for more than one candidate.
 As reported in the latest New York Review of Books, the data showed that Donald Trump’s lead effectively vanished against Ted Cruz in the ranked choice voting tally -- but also foreshadowed his ability to win the nomination.
 Looking to the future, majorities of respondents favored changes to the process, including ranked choice voting.

 Simulating head-to-head “instant runoffs”: Scholars like Princeton’s Sam Wang rightly lament polling methods that fail to ask and report fuller information about voter preferences.
 FairVote's blog series on better policy holds up very well.
 Using the rare polls (with a hat tip to Public Policy Polling for its release) that reported a full array of voters’ second choice preferences and theoretical head-to-head comparisons, FairVote’s simulations showed that a number of Republican primary contests would have changed winners with ranked choice voting -- a finding highlighted in publications like the Washington Post.